Our truffles

 What are truffles?

-What species of truffles are in Chile?
+What varieties are there in Chile?

 How to distinguish its quality?